Categories: Dessert

 • Combine the poaching liquid ingredients (use only 1 cup of the brown sugar) in a small pot.
 Bring to boiling point then lower the heat to a gentle simmer.

 • Carefully place the pears in the simmering pot.
-Poach the pears for 15-30 min or until soft.
 Throughout the poaching process, use a ladle to gently pour the liquid over the pears, ensuring that the entire pear cooks evenly.
+Poaching time depends on the pear type and its size.
+They typically take between 15-30 minutes.
+See Note 1.

 • Carefully remove poached pears from the pot.
 Let cool and pour small spoonfuls of liquid on top to keep from drying out.